Ian Blair: Shooting of Jean Charles de Menezes

 Blair stated that a warning had been issued prior to the shooting.
 The IPCC held an investigation into what later turned out to be a false statement, and into allegations of attempts to delay an inquiry.
-On 2 August 2007 the IPCC announced its findings that the allegations against Blair couldn't be substantiated, instead placing the blame for misleading the public on Assistant Commissioner Andy Hayman, who had failed to report his suspicions that an innocent man had been killed, and had released contradictory statements to the press.
+On 2 August 2007 the IPCC announced its findings that the allegations against Blair could not be substantiated, instead placing the blame for misleading the public on Assistant Commissioner Andy Hayman, who had failed to report his suspicions that an innocent man had been killed, and had released contradictory statements to the press.
 After Blair learned that the shooting of de Menezes had been a case of mistaken identity, he briefly considered resigning.

-During the investigation by the Independent Police Complaints Commission (IPCC) into the wrongful shooting, one of his Deputy Assistant Commissioners Brian Paddick stated just six hours after the shooting that a member of Blair's private office team had believed the wrong man had been targeted.
+During the investigation by the Independent Police Complaints Commission (IPCC) into the wrongful shooting, one of his Deputy Assistant Commissioners, Brian Paddick, stated just six hours after the shooting that a member of Blair's private office team had believed the wrong man had been targeted.
 This allegation was contradicted by New Scotland Yard, and Paddick said that this amounted to accusing him of lying.
 On 28 March 2006, Paddick accepted a statement from the Metropolitan Police that it "did not intend to imply" a senior officer had misled the probe into the shooting and that "any misunderstanding is regretted".

 In June 2006, a leaked copy of the Independent Police Complaints Commission report sparked further criticism and calls to quit.

 On 1 November 2007, a jury convicted the Metropolitan Police of violating health and safety laws, highlighting 19 "catastrophic errors" but said it was an "isolated breach under quite extraordinary circumstances".
 Blair rejected a vote of no confidence by the London Assembly a week later.
 Blair continued to receive the support of the Metropolitan Police Authority, the head of which said that he would not have accepted any resignation offered by Blair.

+Blair is portrayed by actor Conleth Hill in the 2025 television drama series Suspect: The Shooting of Jean Charles de Menezes.

 Operation Finnean

-In 2005-06 Blair was involved in Operation Finnean, a £280,000 investigation into supermodel Kate Moss's alleged possession and distribution of a Class A drug.
+In 2005–06 Blair was involved in Operation Finnean, a £280,000 investigation into supermodel Kate Moss's alleged possession and distribution of a Class A drug.
 It has been alleged that the operation was systematically sabotaged by officers eager to undermine Blair and Tarique Ghaffur's high-profile stance on celebrity drug taking, and thereby erode their authority.